 Desire + Support + Deadline = Success

-As a NaNoWriMo winner (she’s written 50,000-word novels every November since 2010), Kyrce Swenson knows about staying motivated.
-Here’s some advice she passed on a while ago on that we can all use, whatever and whenever we’re writing:
+As a NaNoWriMo veteran (she’s written 50,000-word novels every November for years) Kyrce Swenson knows about staying motivated.
+Here’s some advice she passed on a while ago on that we can all use:

 Develop good habits: To get your butt in the chair, it helps to rely on a regular routine: writing rituals, scheduling a set time for sessions, making writing your “normal” and as easy as possible, using a special “writing sweater,” and little treats and rewards for finishing a writing session are all simple yet powerful ways to fuel productivity.